What Is Libido? Definition And Impact On Mental Health And Relationships

 While many people think that high libido is not a problem, it can be for many people.
 If your libido is much higher than your partner's, for example, you may want to investigate ways that you can also change this.
 An excessively high libido may indicate compulsive sexual behavior disorder that is marked by an inability to control sexual urges and behaviors.
 This disorder can cause an individual distress while also affecting the healthy functioning of their relationship and life in general.

 Someone who has a very high sex drive may also have psychological causes that are the basis for this.
 It could result from something that has happened within your life or something happening in your brain (which does not mean anything wrong).
-Talking with a mental health professional could help you to understand your high libido better and might be able to bring it down to a more average level if this is what you are looking for.
+Talking with a mental health professional could help you understand your high libido better and bring it down to a more average level if this is what you are looking for.

-What happens in your bedroom is often the most personal of connections shared as a couple.
-However, when one or both of you is finding sexual intimacy difficult, you may not know how to change or improve the physical connection.
+What happens in your bedroom is often the most personal connection shared as a couple.
+However, when one or both of you are finding sexual intimacy difficult, you may not know how to change or improve the physical connection.
 In some cases, there may be a mental health or physical problem that is affecting your libido.
-Either case, seeking the help of a professional mental health therapist or medical provide can be the answer to your problems.
-Couples counselors or relationship therapist are available to support you as an individual or both of you.
+In either case, seeking the help of a professional mental health therapist or medical provider can be the answer to your problems.
+Couples counselors or relationship therapists are available to support you as an individual or both of you.

 Talking about the intimate details of your sexual relationship can be difficult and you may prefer to do so in the comfort of your own home.
 Online therapy is an effective alternative to in-person therapy that is often preferred by people due to its atmosphere of inconspicuousness and the secure feeling of talking to someone with a screen as a safety barrier.
 For example, in a recent study published in Technology in Mental Health, therapists reported that their clients appreciated the comfort of being at home and easily developed a therapeutic alliance during counseling sessions.
 If you think online therapy is a good choice for you alone or the both of you, contact a therapist at Regain at your convenience.